 - Green Growth & Climate Action Delivery Division

 Northern Ireland Environment Agency (NIEA)

 NIEA is led by Deputy Secretary Paul Donnelly and comprises 3 divsions:

 - Natural Environment

 - Resource Efficiency

-The Veterinary Service is an integral part of the Department of Agriculture & Rural Development and is headed by the Deputy Secretary and Chief Veterinary Officer (CVO) - Robert Huey who reports directly to the Permanent Secretary.
-In broad terms the work of the Veterinary Service is:-
+VSAHG is an integral part of the DAERA and is led by the Deputy Secretary and Chief Veterinary Officer (CVO) Robert Huey who reports directly to the Permanent Secretary.
+In broad terms the work of VSAHG is:-

 - providing advice on the formulation of Government policy in respect of animal health and welfare and veterinary public health

 - implementing the Department's and the Food Standard Agency's policies in these areas

 Rural Affairs, Forest Service and Estate Transformation Group (RAFSET)